The 2019 World Space Forum has concluded. Information on the 2020 World Space Forum will be forthcoming.

-A WSF 2019 poster exhibit will be organized to allow speakers and participants to present and exchange ideas and initiatives.
-The posters will be grouped by subject and authors will be invited to accompany their respective posters during specific 'poster sessions' according to the schedule in the programme.
-Please indicate in your application if your are interested in participating in the poster exhibition.
+A WSF 2019 poster exhibit was organized to allow speakers and participants to present and exchange ideas and initiatives.
+The posters were grouped by subject and authors were invited to accompany their respective posters during specific 'poster sessions' according to the schedule in the programme.

 The United Nations Office for Outer Space Affairs (UNOOSA), the Federal Ministry of the Republic of Austria Transport, Innovation and Technology (BMVIT) the European Space Agency (ESA), Federal Ministry of the Republic of Austria for Europe, Integration and Foreign Affairs (BMEIA), Austrian Research Promotion Agency (FFG), the City of Vienna.
 Sponsorship of the Forum is open to other interested entities.

-The World Space Forum is expected to bring together around 150 participants from national, regional, and international public and private organizations and institutions including.
-The target audience is decision-makers from government agencies (space agencies, ministries, etc.); high-ranking officials from regional and international agencies involved; representatives and experts from the United Nations agencies.
+The World Space Forum is brought together around 200 participants from national, regional, and international public and private organizations and institutions including.
+The target audience was decision-makers from government agencies (space agencies, ministries, etc.); high-ranking officials from regional and international agencies involved; representatives and experts from the United Nations agencies.
 Additionally, experts from the space community; entrepreneurial and business academic community and policy makers; experts from international Centres of Excellence; researchers involved in the use of space activities; representatives of the private sector in the space and non-space fields; and civil society leaders are also encouraged to express interest.

 Applicants must have well-established professional working experience in the fields related to the topics of the Forum.
-Applicants, who can demonstrate that this Forum is central to their professional activities and/or responsibilities, will be selected on a priority basis.
+Applicants, who can demonstrate that this Forum is central to their professional activities and/or responsibilities, are selected on a priority basis.
 Applications from qualified female participants are particularly encouraged.

-Designated participants will have the opportunity to prepare a presentation of approximately 10 - 20 minutes on topics relevant to the Forum objectives.
-Presentations on actual ongoing projects/initiatives to showcase best practices will be of particular interest to participants of the Forum.
+Designated participants have opportunities to prepare a presentation of approximately 10 - 20 minutes on topics relevant to the Forum objectives.
+Presentations on actual ongoing projects/initiatives to showcase best practices are of particular interest to participants of the Forum.
 In addition, they are expected to contribute to reporting activities of the Forum.
 It is also necessary to submit an abstract of presentation with a maximum of 600 words including the following details: Paper Title, Author (s) Name(s), Affiliation(s), and e-mail address for the presenting author.

-Presentations made at the Forum will be published on the website of the Office for Outer Space Affairs ( www.unoosa.org) approximately two weeks after the Forum concluded.
+Presentations made at the Forum are published on the website of the Office for Outer Space Affairs ( www.unoosa.org) approximately two weeks after the Forum has concluded.

-Within the limited financial resources available, a number of selected participants will be offered financial support to attend the Forum.
-This financial support will defray the cost of travel (a round trip airticket - most economic fare - between an airport of international departure in their home country and an airport close to the Forum's venue) and/or the room and board expenses for the duration of the Forum.
-The co-sponsors of the Forum will jointly select participants on a competitive basis.
-Successful applicants will be notified within two weeks after the application deadline.
+Within the limited financial resources available, a number of selected participants are offered financial support to attend the Forum.
+This financial support defrays the cost of travel (a round trip airticket - most economic fare - between an airport of international departure in their home country and an airport close to the Forum's venue) and/or the room and board expenses for the duration of the Forum.
+The co-sponsors of the Forum jointly select participants on a competitive basis.
+Successful applicants are notified within two weeks after the application deadline.